christophercaburog/Stuff/Readme.md

 Just some random scripts

-Licence is WTFPL unless speficied otherwise
+Licence is WTFPL unless specified otherwise

 Use them for what you want